 - Iron-deficiency anemia; a common condition in pregnancy that may worsen RLS

-- Excess consumption of alcohol, caffeine, or chocolate
+- Excess consumption of alcohol and caffeine

 - Neurological conditions such as Parkinson’s disease and multiple sclerosis